-Transparent Depression-era Colors
+Transparent Depression-Era Colors

 Amber includes the dusty yellow color found most often in Depression-era dinnerware patterns.
 But if that’s not your speed, you can find pieces made by companies such as Paden City and Westmoreland in a richer honey amber color.
 Although these aren’t as common as the yellowish items, things like batter jugs, sugar shakers, and reamers can be ferreted out with some diligence.

 Black kitchenware is quite popular with collectors, and it mixes and matches well with many other colors in a vintage space.
 From chunky shakers to salad fork and spoon sets, many items were made with black opaque glass.
-Most any of these items is quite pricey today, but they can be located via online auctions and scouring flea markets.
+Most of these items are quite pricey today, but they can be located via online auctions and scouring flea markets.

 Blue glass ranges from Delphite and Chalaine, elaborated upon above, to the traditional cobalt blue used in dinnerware by Hazel Atlas and other companies.
 Cobalt blue is fairly plentiful, but its popularity has driven prices higher in comparison to other colors and reproductions of many pieces have followed suit.
 Another transparent blue glass that is lighter in color than cobalt is peacock.
 The color is, in fact, very similar to the color in a peacock’s feathers but you won’t run into this hue often as it is considered rare.

 Green kitchen glass came in a wide variety of color choices when it was new.
-Jade-ite, illustrated above, is very popular with collectors today.
+Jadeite, illustrated above, is very popular with collectors today.
 Kitchenware was made in traditional transparent green that matches Depression glass dinnerware, and it does contain uranium so it glows under a black light.
-Many companies produced kitchenware in transparent green including Federal, Hocking, Hazel Atlas and Jeannette so it is quite plentiful.
+Many companies produced kitchenware in transparent green including Federal, Hocking, Hazel Atlas, and Jeannette so it is quite plentiful.
 Other greens include forest green and “Clambroth.”
 Forest green is a deep green color, while Clambroth is somewhat similar to Jade-ite but more translucent, as noted above.

 A limited number of red glass kitchen pieces can also be found as well as those with bright fired on colors that emulate opaque glass.
-Red transparent glass was used by Hocking, Hazel Atlas and others.
-The fired-on colors most popular were yellow, green, red, and dark blue on a white glass base, and those pieces were also made by a variety of glass factories through the 1940s.
+Red transparent glass was used by Hocking, Hazel Atlas, and others.
+The fired-on colors most popular were yellow, green, red, and dark blue on a white glass base and those pieces were also made by a variety of glass factories through the 1940s.